Bullet Head: Plot

 Although severely injured, Walker stops Stacy from calling an ambulance, and urges him to leave him behind.
 Stacy insists on getting him out using the truck Gage had spotted.
 Stacy returns to the dead dog handler to obtain his car keys, but the handler's body has been dragged away.
 Following the traces, Stacy also finds a pile of dead dogs.
 He is repulsed, but quickly is confronted by the mastiff.
 The mastiff chases Stacy through several rooms before Stacy ends up hiding inside a grand piano from the dog.
 The mastiff eventually figures out his hiding spot, and furiously attacks the piano until it collapses.
 Stacy is knocked out, but as he wakes finds the mastiff is stuck under the debris of the piano.
 Stacy debates leaving, but instead lifts the piano off the dog, who then leaves Stacy unharmed.

 Stacy fetches Walker and takes him to the handler's van.
 As they are about to leave, Blue, the mastiff's owner, pulls up in his car.
 Seeing them with a bag of his cash, he draws his gun on them and kills Walker.
 Blue then pursues Stacy through the warehouse with an automatic rifle.
 Stacy falls from a ledge and escapes through water, but sustains some gunshot injuries and is forced to ditch the bag of money.

 Stacy is pursued by Blue into the dog fighting ring; he is shot again, this time severely.
 As Stacy lies wounded and helpless, Blue tells him a story of how he acquired his first mastiff.
 This mastiff was owned by his neighbor, and was tearing through Blue's mother's garden.
 The neighbor did nothing to stop it, so Blue killed the neighbor and took the dog.
 He chastises Stacy, saying a dog doesn't understand ownership, but a thief, like Stacy, does.
 The mastiff arrives in the ring, surprising Blue.
 Blue aims his gun at the dog, but in a moment of egotism, lets his guard down, and the mastiff attacks.
 Blue and the mastiff wound each other fatally.
 Stacy crawls up to the dying dog, patting him on the head and calling him a good boy.

 A final scene shows Grace watching children play near an ocean, when Stacy arrives with a young puppy in tow.
-The puppy is the young mastiff seen in earlier flashbacks, implying both Stacy and the dog got the afterlife they deserved together.